Want to learn about setting up email read receipts and how to use them?

 Even if you’re using a G Suite account, you need the G Suite administrator’s permission to use read receipts.

-Whether you’re using the Gmail web app on Chrome Firefox or the Opera browser – it doesn’t matter.
-The same goes for the Gmail app for Android and iPhone – if the admin hasn’t enabled read receipts, you can’t use it.
+It doesn’t matter whether you’re using the Gmail web app on Chrome, Firefox, or the Opera browser.
+The same goes for the Gmail app for Android and iPhone — if the admin hasn’t enabled read receipts, you can’t use it.

 Sometimes, Gmail lets your email recipients decide if they want to send a read receipt to you.